 Currently there are nine standing committees of the Board: Audit; Campus Planning, Buildings and Grounds; Collective Bargaining; Educational Policy; Finance; Governmental Relations; Institutional Advancement; Organization and Rules; and University and Faculty Personnel.

-The Donahoe Act - which grew out of the recommendations of A Master Plan for Higher Education in California, 1960-1975 - became Division 16.5 of the California Education Code.
-Along with Division 18, it defines the composition, appointments, terms, powers, and functions of the Board of Trustees.
+The Donahoe Higher Education Act of 1960 structured state colleges and individual campuses into the nation’s largest system of four-year higher education (designated “The California State University” on January 1, 1982).
+The legislation became Division 16.5 of the California Education Code.
+Along with Division 18, it defines the composition, appointments, terms, powers, and functions of the CSU Board of Trustees.

-Section 89030 of the Code provides that "the Trustees shall adopt rules and regulations not inconsistent with the laws of this State for: a) the government of the trustees, b) the government of their appointees and employees, c) the government of the California State University.”
+Section 89030 of the Code provides “the Trustees shall adopt rules and regulations not inconsistent with the laws of this State for: a) the government of the trustees, b) the government of their appointees and employees, c) the government of the California State University.”
 Section 66607 stipulates that “The California State University shall be entirely independent of all political and sectarian influence and kept free therefrom in the appointment of its trustees and in the administration of its affairs.”